peteroupc/peteroupc.github.io/random.md

 - implements [colored noise](https://en.wikipedia.org/wiki/Colors_of_noise), such as white noise or pink noise<sup>(2)</sup>, or
 - includes a _noise function_ and is initialized in advance using an RNG (for example, by generating random gradients to be used later by the noise function).

-(A _noise function_ is a function that outputs random numbers given an _n_-dimensional point as input.
+(A _noise function_ is a function that outputs seemingly random numbers given an _n_-dimensional point as input.
 Examples of noise functions include [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) and [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion).)

 For noise functions having as their core an RNG that converts an _n_-dimensional point to a seed for a PRNG, then uses the PRNG to generate a random number, that PRNG should follow the [seedable PRNG recommendations](#Seedable_PRNG_Recommendations) if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation or if the PRNG is not used solely to generate noise; otherwise, that PRNG need only be as strong as required to achieve the desired effect.
 However, this kind of noise function implementation ought to be used only if it's not feasible to achieve the randomized variation otherwise.